 Step 5 – Within a couple of days of sending the divorce petition into court, the court will then send out an acknowledgement of service form (D10) to your spouse, which will need to be responded to within a certain amount of time.

 Step 6 – Your case will be completely handled for you, including any communication with the court that may arise.
 You will not be required to attend court yourself, hire a solicitor or pay any extra fees.
 Your divorce will be completed for you by our expert team, saving you time, money and stress.

-Now that you understand the process of an undefended divorce through Divorce-Online, you should seek to find the most suitable service for you by comparing our divorce services, or using the tool below to quickly see which service is right for you.
+Now that you understand the process of an undefended divorce through Divorce-Online, you should seek to find the most suitable service for you by using our quick and easy tool.

-Undefended divorces aren’t for everyone, but they are the most efficient, cost effective and amicable way to resolve your divorce, which is why most people tend to choose this route.
+Undefended and amicable divorce cases aren’t possible for everyone, but they are the most efficient, cost effective and amicable way to resolve your divorce, which is why most people tend to choose this route.